 - Having said goodbye to Bart and Anna as they left the aircraft and subsequently as they left the bus in the car park at Heathrow, both ignored me

-Katrina and Claire were present when I discovered he had taken orders on the ground.
-Having told him that’s not the way we do the service I then explained it’s not necessary to write customers’ first and last names on the aisle order sheet.
+Having told him that’s not the way we do the service I then also said it’s not necessary to write customers’ first and last names.

 You may recall during the pre-flight briefing when I said Bart was looking at the floor he said he was reading his iPad checking for any special meal requests or frequent flyers.
-He would therefore have been looking at each customer’s name because that’s where the information is stored.
-Yet when he started taking orders he claims he asked each customer for their name.
+He would therefore have been looking at each customer’s name because that’s where this information is stored.

-Having addressed several issues with Bart verbally during the flight and subsequently documenting them in my own time in an assessment that was sent to him and his manager, I was now being asked whether I felt it would jeopardise his twelve month review!
-After almost twelve months with the company he had NO IDEA how to deliver the service correctly in the First Class cabin and didn’t take kindly to guidance.
+Having addressed several issues with Bart verbally during the flight and subsequently documenting them in my own time in an assessment that was sent to him and his manager, I was now being asked whether I felt it would jeopardise his twelve month review.

 Bart says he felt I was being patronising by giving him a cheat sheet which I believed he would find useful.
 The only reason he felt that was because it bruised his ego.

-Most normal people in a new job want to learn and are happy to be mentored by someone more experienced.
+Most people in a new job want to learn and are happy to be mentored by someone more experienced.
 Being the narcissist that he is, Bart believes nobody could be any better than him.

 I was trying to mentor Bart and assumed albeit incorrectly that it may be appreciated.

-Just like the Head of Cabin Crew, Lana says she would expect me to deliver feedback verbally which I did for most issues that were addressed.
-She also expected me to discuss Bart’s performance with someone who was the same rank as him but was for one flight only was working up in a supervisory role.
-She had been in the company for a similar amount of time as Bart.
-I should also have told him I would be emailing his manager despite it being company policy that line managers are copied in on all written feedback.
+Like the Head of Department, Lana says she would expect me to deliver feedback verbally which I did for most issues that were addressed.
+She also expected me to discuss his performance with someone who was the same rank as him but for one flight only was working up in a supervisory role.

 At no point throughout this entire “investigation” was I given one iota of credit for what was an extremely challenging flight.
 I know of a Flight Manager who a few months after my Atlanta refused to take a flight because he was the only onboard manager.